-Home Table 3 - Delegations to the Deputy Chief Executive and Director of Corporate Services Delegation Overall Responsible Body APPEA LS 22 To support Complaints Review Panels comprising three independent persons (i.e. not elected members) with expert knowledge of Children's Services to consider complaints under the Children's Services Act 1989 and the Local Authority Act 1970 which Panel is to make recommendations to the County Council on the course of action to be taken about any such complaint.
-Council To make arrangements for dealing with the following kinds of appeal under the School Standards and Framework Act 1998: 23 Admission appeals Appeals against exclusions Cabinet (Local Choice) Appeals by Governing Bodies
+Home Table 3 - Delegations to the Deputy Chief Executive and Director for Corporate Services No. Delegation Overall Responsible Body APPEA ALS 22 To support Complaints Review Panels comprising three independent persons (i.e. not elected members) with expert knowledge of Children's Services to consider complaints under the Children's Services Act 1989 and the Local Authority Act 1970 which Panel is to make recommendations to the County Council on the course of action to be taken about any such complaint.
+Council 23 To make arrangements for dealing with the following kinds of appeal under the School Standards and Framework Act 1998: Admission appeals Cabinet (Local Choice) Appeals against exclusions Appeals by Governing Bodies